Bringing joy and happiness through plants is what the Show is all about!

 SCFVA Order Form- (pages 3 & 4)-time to order seeds, ribbons, t-shirts, pencils and plants!
 NEW: A FREE tree seedling is available for every 3rd grade student.
 Make sure you check out that information on the Order Form as well.

-SCFVA Order Form-Spanish version (Note it is two pages)
+SCFVA Order Form-Spanish version (Available soon/Note it is two pages)

 Late spring our crews will be delivering plants to local elementary schools (K-4th grades) participating in the SCFVA program.
 Children will then be bringing those plants home with care instructions and asked to grow those plants throughout the summer and bring in the next school year to their School Plant Show.
 In the fall, their local school has a show where all of the plants and vegetables are judged and ribbons are awarded.
 The Blue Ribbon winners then go on to compete at the Blue Ribbon Show held yearly at McMillen Park Community Center.
 Please contact Lynda Heavrin, 260-427-6424 if you have any questions.